-Given the global gridded nature of the WFDEI data (Weedon et al., 2011, 2014) it is quite likely that there are inconsistencies between these data and those observed at the study sites.
-In particular, the long term grid mean of WFDEI may not match a specific observational site mean.
-To asses this, periods with values in the observational dataset for the sites were used to determine if any biases existed in the WFDEI data.
-Any bias found was then applied to the WFDEI data to create values that could be used to gap-fill the observational dataset whilst maintaining a consistent mean state.
+are inconsistencies between these data and those observed at the study sites.
+In particular, the long-term grid mean of WFDEI may not match a specific observational site mean.
+To assess this, periods with values in the observational dataset for the sites were used to determine if any biases existed in the WFDEI data.
+Any bias found was then applied to the WFDEI data to create values that could be used to gap fill the observational dataset while maintaining a consistent mean state.

-Whilst the forcing data are gap-filled, the observations used to evaluate the models is restricted to periods with valid observational data.
+While the forcing data are gap-filled, the observations used to evaluate the models are restricted to periods with valid observational data.

-2.3 Model description
+c.
+Model description

-The model used for this study was the community land surface model JULES (Joint UK Land Environment Simulator, Best et al., 2011).
-This model uses a tiled approach to represent surface heterogeneity in land cover and by default includes five types of vegetation (two types of trees, two types of grasses and shrubs) and four non-vegetation types (urban, lakes, bare soil and permanent land ice), for which the urban tile represents the impervious surfaces of an urban environment.
+The model used for this study was the community land surface model Joint UK Land Environment Simulator (JULES; Best et al. 2011).
+This model uses a tiled approach to represent surface heterogeneity in land cover and by default includes five types of vegetation (two types of trees, two types of grasses, and shrubs) and four nonvegetation types (urban, lakes, bare soil, and permanent land ice), for which the urban tile represents the impervious surfaces of an urban environment.